ZRose100/NumStat-HW3/README.md

 # NumStat-HW3
-R Markdown document for Numerical and Statistical Computations - HW3
+A homework assignment for Numerical and Statistical Computing involving implementing basic statistical processes in R, including QQ plotting and implementation of the Laplace distribution.